COMING MID-OCTOBER: Updated 2024-2025 Moderna COVID-19 monovalent vaccines for clinic patients. Watch for more details.

 Two people walking down a snowy path in the forest hand-in-hand with their backs to the camera dressed in winter attire with the sun setting in front of them

 Last year, mental health overtook COVID-19 as Americans’ top health concern, according to the Ipsos Global Health Service Monitor.
 And the mental health issue that affects more of us than any other is anxiety.
 We’ve all been doing our best to persevere over these past three tumultuous years, but unprecedented stress levels are challenging our ability to cope.
 My patients tell me that they are emotionally overwhelmed and exhausted by what feels like a constant stream of crises without a break.
-If you’ve been feeing the same way, it’s not just you.
+If you’ve been feeling the same way, it’s not just you.

 Anxiety can make us feel nervous, restless, worried and tense.
 It can cause physical symptoms, too, such as a racing heart, rapid breathing, trouble concentrating, sleep problems, weakness, fatigue and digestive issues.
 If rising anxiety symptoms sometimes get in the way of your focus or daily tasks, a few strategies can help you reclaim your calm: